hl7-eu/unicom-ig/input/pagecontent/issues.md

 #### FHIR versions
-EMA IG is based on FHIR version 4.6, but UNICOM PPL FHIR IG is based on FHIR R4B (Jan 2022).
-OTSI SIIA KUUPÄEVAD These versions introduce many changes, most significantly:
+EMA IG is based on FHIR version 4.6, but UNICOM PPL FHIR IG is based on FHIR R4B.
+These versions introduce many changes, most significantly:
 * direction of reference has been changed for Ingredient
 * pack size as containedItemQuantity (described as extension in EMA IG)